How to Develop Your Gluteal Muscles - Butt Shape

 What Does Each One Do?

-The gluteus maximus : First and foremost it is upper leg extension.
-For example moving the upper leg or thigh backward when you stand up from a squat position.
+The gluteus maximus: First and foremost, it is an upper leg extension.
+For example, moving the upper leg or thigh backwards when you stand up from a squat position.

-The gluteus medius : On the outside surface of the pelvis, it's covered by the gluteus maximus at the posterior third and anterior by the gluteal aponeurosis.
-SO anterior helps to flex and internally rotate the hip, the posterior helping to extend the rotate the hoip externally.
+The gluteus medius: On the outside surface of the pelvis, it's covered by the gluteus maximus at the posterior third and anterior by the gluteal aponeurosis.
+The SO anterior helps to flex and internally rotate the hip; the posterior helps to extend and externally rotate the hip.
 Anterior and Posterior work together to abduct the hip and stabilise the pelvis.

-The gluteus minimus : the smallest of the three muscles, it lies deep within the gluteus medius.
-Hip stabilisation and abduction is it's main function.
+The gluteus minimus: the smallest of the three muscles, it lies deep within the gluteus medius.
+Hip stabilisation and abduction are its main functions.

 Will Squats Build Your Glutes?